-Betlenfalva (Betlanovce or Betlensdorf) is famous for the late renaissance palace of the Hungarian Thurzó family.
-The village is located in the Upper lands/Horná Zem/Felvidék, now it is in Slovakia, not too far from Kassa (Kosice, Kaschau).
+Betlenfalva (Betlanovce or Betlensdorf) is famous for the late Renaissance palace of the Hungarian Thurzó family.
+The village is located in the Upper lands/Horná Zem/Felvidék, it is located in Slovakia, not too far from Kassa (Kosice, Kaschau).

 Next to the village can be found the barely visible remains of the Marcel-castle which was built in the 13th century.
-The Hussites used it in the 15th century when they were raiding the area led by Peter Axamit.
-Their castle was pulled down later by the command of Lőcse city.
+The Bohemian Hussites used it in the 15th century when they were raiding the area led by Peter Axamit.
+However, their castle was pulled down later by the command of Lőcse city.

 The northern Renaissance was spreading through Royal Hungary quite fast as this area was close to the German lands and to Poland.
 We can easily distinguish this northern style because of the unique facade ornaments that you can see on the top of this small palace as well.
 These facade ornaments were very nicely preserved in the northern part of Royal Hungary, in fact, you can see most of them there.
 This style can be observed on the palaces of Nagyőr, Késmárk, Frics, and Eperjes but we can see it on bell-towers and palaces in several towns.

 The palace of Betlenfalva was built between 1564-68 by Péter Faigel whose wife came from the Thurzó family.
 The small palace used to be a place for the assemblies of the county’s nobility.
 The building was renovated last time in 1960.
 In the pictures, you can see its church, too.
 Allegedly, the building is for sale now: if I had the money, I would not think twice to buy it.

 You can support my work if you happen to click on an Amazon advertisement in my article and end up buying anything: then, Amazon would give me 1-2% of your purchase.
 At least they said so.
 Thank you very much.

 Here are a few pictures of this beautiful palace: